As an entrepreneur, writing a book isn’t the be-all end-all. The real magic happens when you use your book to grow your business in a big way. 🚀📚

 I am very certain that this contributed to helping me present at PM17 on the virtual ticket and PM18 as a live speaker.
 When you’re looking to book speaking gigs, it’s all about relationships, as well as proving yourself and–again–adding value first.

-Build Your Brand, Part 3: Grow your potential client base
+Build Your Brand, Step 3: Grow your potential client base

 15) Grow and manage your social media following